-Huri, Acar, Binbay, Sozen introduced a uro-oncology training course for 25 participants featuring open prostatic, scrotal and nephrectomy procedures on cadavers and on a 5-point satisfaction scale, the course was rated more than 3.2/5 for all elements, theoretical and practical.
+Huri et al introduced a uro-oncology training course for 25 participants featuring open prostatic, scrotal, and nephrectomy procedures on cadavers; on a five-point satisfaction scale, the course was rated more than 3.2/5 for all elements, theoretical and practical.
 The surgical anatomy sections of the course were the most highly rated.

-Cabello, Gonzalez, Quicios, Bueno, Garcia, Arribas, Clasca describe a training model for open renal transplantation using Thiel embalmed cadavers in 28 participants.
+Cabello et al describe a training model for open renal transplantation using Thiel-embalmed cadavers in 28 participants.
 On a 10-point scale, the participants rated it 8.6/10 for utility and 8.9/10 for usefulness for daily clinical practice.

 However, the authors noted the lack of bleeding and the difficulties in determining the quality of vascular anastomosis.

-Ahmed, Aydin, Dasgupta, Khan, McCabe developed a cadaveric simulation course with the British Association of Urological Surgeons for 81 residents and 27 faculty including core open surgery, endourology and advanced trauma and emergency urological surgery.
-The procedures taught and simulated included both renal, prostate and bladder surgery as well as scrotal procedures such as testicular fixation and radical orchidectomy.
-The course demonstrated face validity with a mean of 3/5 on a 5-point Likert scale and >3/5 for content validity.
+Ahmed et al developed a cadaveric simulation course with the British Association of Urological Surgeons for 81 residents and 27 faculty including core open surgery, endourology, and advanced trauma and emergency urological surgery.
+The procedures taught and simulated included both renal, prostate, and bladder surgery, as well as scrotal procedures such as testicular fixation and radical orchidectomy.
+The course demonstrated face validity, with a mean of 3/5 on a five-point Likert scale and >3/5 for content validity.